The Architectural Work of Le Corbusier

 The above procedure states that you can “visit the Hon’ble High Court, Open Hand Monument, Punjab Assembly and the top floor of Punjab & Haryana Civil Secretariat” – but that too is problematic.
 We visited on a Saturday and the Assembly was closed.
 This was a major, major blow as its interior is “iconic”.
 If you have the chance, I would schedule any visit in midweek.
 But even that wouldn’t guarantee entry to the Assembly if it is sitting (and, there is no photography inside either)!!
 The High Court on the other hand doesn’t work on a Saturday so we were able to visit a lesser court room.
 And, as far as I could see, the Secretariat building was permanently off limits whatever the day, since it was cut off from the Assembly by a strong fence (The Web records a considerable tightening of security there during 2018).
 So you will see the outsides of 3 buildings and may get inside 1 of them.
 But, the Secretariat will probably only be seen from a distance and, in any case, only the top floor cafeteria would be open (though a chance to go up there would have been very nice!!).
 The situation regarding the LC “Monuments” is a bit better than indicated above however - you will see 4 of them during your walking tour.

 But, didn’t LC design/plan the WHOLE of Chandigarh city as a new “green field” capital for the state of Punjab which had lost its traditional capital of Lahore in the Partition?
 Indeed, but only the Capitol Complex was nominated and inscribed.
 ICOMOS states that “The Complexe du Capitole, the focal point of the plan for Chandigarh, is seen as the most complete contribution to the principles of Radiant City and the Athens Charter”.
 So Chandigarh is included as representative of the 4th phase of LC’s career (“Large standardised buildings” - AB) which lasted from 1944-1965, beginning with the Cité Radieuse, and included a number of projects which were never built.
-But its inclusion didn’t come easily - it took 3 attempts and the first 2 didn’t even include it.
+But its inclusion didn’t come easily - the entire nomination took 3 attempts and the first 2 didn’t even include Chandigarh.
 The number of sites was reduced from 22 to 19 to 17, with the final total being achieved by dropping a further 2 buildings in France and 1 in Switzerland whist adding just the Capitol Complex from the canon of work left in Chandigarh by LC. (in its 2011 evaluation ICOMOS had stated "Any nomination that sets out to encapsulate the influence of the Modern Movement ought to encompass this dimension, particularly as outstanding exemplars do survive such as Chandigarh (India).")

 Unfortunately, limiting the inscription solely to the Capitol Complex means that it fails to capture some important “LC aspects” which inclusion of the overall City could have encompassed - the only example of a city designed (at least in part) by him which got built.
 So, representation of the ideas of the Radiant City and Athens Charter is at best only partially achieved.
 One can understand why the wider city was excluded - to have included it would have significantly increased management and preservation issues.
 ICOMOS had to accept compromises on such matters even when considering Chandigarh's limited inscription - matters which had presumably led to its non-inclusion in the earlier nominations, despite being on India's T List.
 Also, beyond the Capitol Complex, the hand of LC is only represented in outline since much of the detailed design work was done by others (particularly his cousin).
 This was at his wish.
 Unlike his cousin, he never moved to India, preferred to work from Paris plus occasional visits, and soon got tired of the detail required to bring the city itself to reality and the compromises required to work in India/cope with budgetary restrictions (“I had a free hand but very little money”) etc etc. Nevertheless, if you have made it to Chandigarh, the rest of the city is out there to be seen and experienced – it would seem a waste not to do so!!
 I would suggest therefore that the visitor to Chandigarh should also try to visit at least the Museum area, 1 residential sector and the Commercial centre at Sector 17.
 These may not add to your UNESCO “tick” – but will add to the visit!
 LC analogised the city as a human body with the head, heart, lungs, circulatory system, arms etc etc. The Capitol was the “head” but some of the other elements really “need” to be seen in order to gain a more complete picture of LC’s contribution to the new city and to highlight some aspects which are and are not included in the somewhat limited and unsatisfactory tour of the Capitol complex itself.